www.xlr8yourmac.com

 (10/16/2007)

-" Mike, I have installed the X1900 Firmware Update.
+" I have installed the X1900 Firmware Update.
 The process was very quick and problem free.
 I have not noticed any changes or improvements in my limited use of the card with the new firmware (played Command & Conquer 3 for about an hour).

 I have not had a problem with a scrambled display in bootcamp.
 I'm using an Apple Cinema HD 23" display though, so perhaps it's related to his display.